Commonly Asked Questions about Academic Advising in the College of Engineering and Computing

 Changing Majors into the College of Engineering and Computing

 Students within the USC System interested in changing majors into the College of Engineering and Computing must meet certain GPA and coursework requirements.
-If you are interested in changing majors into this College, meet with an Exploratory Advisor to ensure you meet necessary requirements and for information on next steps in the major change process.
+If you are interested in changing your major to a program of study in the College of Engineering and Computing, use the Change of Major Requirements table to make sure you meet all necessary requirements or schedule an appointment to meet with an Exploratory Advisor.